taunsquared/taunsquared.github.io/_open-lab-notebook/00-intro.md

 ---
 {% include toc title="Open Lab Notebook" %}

-This page is my primary documentation of my thought processes related to my PhD work, currently clustered under the title *'How can we get more brains to study brains?'*
+This page is my primary documentation of my thought processes related to my PhD work, currently clustered under the working title *'A comparative neuroscience study of the general principles of intelligent behaviour'*

 In my research, I want to know how brains understand the world, and how we are robust and flexible enough to deal with unexpected situations.
 My goals are: